laivish98/productivity-tracker/README.md

 ---

-##A powerful Chrome Extension built with MERN Stack to help users track their productivity by monitoring the time spent on websites, auto-blocking distractions, and providing daily reports with insightful pie charts — all with seamless data syncing and a vibrant UI.
+## A powerful Chrome Extension built with MERN Stack to help users track their productivity by monitoring the time spent on websites, auto-blocking distractions, and providing daily reports with insightful pie charts — all with seamless data syncing and a vibrant UI.
+---
 ##🚀 Features
 ---
 ⏱️ Real-Time Website Tracking — Track time spent on websites in real-time